Dissolution of the Soviet Union: Consequences

-Economic decline, hunger, and excess mortality
+Economic decline and excess mortality

-In the decades following the end of the Cold War, only five or six of the post-Soviet states are on a path to joining the wealthy capitalist states of the West, and most are falling behind, some to such an extent that over 50 years will be needed before they catch up to how they were before the end of communism.
-As of 2011, the experience of the former Soviet republics was mixed, with some having recovered in terms of Gross Domestic Product and others not.
+In the decades following the end of the Cold War, only five or six of the post-Soviet states are on a path to joining the wealthy capitalist states of the West, and most are falling behind, some to such an extent that over 50 years will be needed before they catch up to how they were before the dissolution of the Soviet Union.
+As of 2011, the experience of former Soviet republics is largely negative, with most states having suffered extreme Gross Domestic Product (GDP) loss, developmental stagnation, low happiness, and population decline.

 GDP decline in post-Soviet nations was substantial and averaged roughly 51%.
 From 1990 to 2000, GDP decline numbered: